dgerabagi/aiascent-dev/prompt.md

 <file path="src/stores/reportStore.ts">
 // src/stores/reportStore.ts
+// Updated on: C91 (Add knowledgeBase to _fetchSuggestions call)
 // Updated on: C90 (Refactor suggestion fetches to use store's reportName)
 // Updated on: C89 (Add academy default suggestions and pass reportName in fetch)
 // Updated on: C74 (Refactor loadReport to accept data directly, moving fetch logic to components)